Using Docker

 jenkins/jenkins:lts-jdk17

-, which will be created when the container starts./var/jenkins_home
+jenkins-volumewith a directory/var/jenkins_home, which will be created when the container starts. - Anything written to the

 [